Course proposals are completed in Curriculog, a paperless curriculum management system.

 - Syllabus Template

 - SharePoint for Course Proposal Forms: When preparing a course modification or if you want to see which courses are already approved but not currently active, staff and faculty have access to the Course Proposal Form SharePoint Search Center (use Internet Explorer ONLY to navigate to the website).
-Important Note: SharePoint is only accessable through the campus server.
+Important Note: SharePoint is only accessable through the campus server or VPN.

 Policies & Procedures